Help, I’ve Just Received A Cease And Desist Letter!

 Do I need to respond to a cease and desist letter?

 Yes, you will most likely need to respond to a cease and desist letter.
 Assuming the letter covers the above, there is a case to answer.
-In fact, the same Protocol which defines what a letter should include also notes that the recipient should respond in a reasonable time.
+In fact, the same protocol that defines what a letter should include also notes that the recipient should respond in a reasonable time.

-The response must confirm which parts of the claim are accepted or denied.
-Then, the disputing parties can work to narrow the issues and get a resolution underway (in one shape or another).
-The Protocol also details that parties can be subject to sanctions from the court for a failure to comply, so you must not ignore the letter.
+The response must confirm which parts of the claim are accepted or denied – the aim being that the parties can then work to narrow the issues and get a resolution underway (in one shape or another).
+The protocol also warns that parties can be subject to sanctions from the court for a failure to comply, so you must not ignore the letter.

-But if you are unlucky enough to receive a cease and desist letter, don’t panic.
+However, if you are unlucky enough to receive a cease and desist letter, don’t panic.
 Businesses and individuals send letters like this every day.
-Just because one party thinks their rights are infringed doesn’t necessarily mean they’re correct.
+Just because one party thinks their rights are infringed, doesn’t necessarily mean they’re correct.

 There may well be scope to defend the claim, so you should seek expert legal advice before responding.
-A defence to an intellectual property infringement claim can involve two parts, although only one needs to be successful:
+A defence to an infringement claim can involve two parts, although only one is actually needed in order to be successful:

 • Questioning the validity of the IP: If the rights are not valid, an infringement cannot occur; and

 • Questioning the allegation of infringement: Each IP right has a test for infringement.
 For example, copyright infringement requires the infringer to copy the whole or a substantial part of an original work.
-However, it is not unlawful to take inspiration from a copyright work or concept and create something independent of it.
+However, it is not unlawful to take inspiration from a copyright work/concept and create something independent of it.

 What are the steps to defending a claim?